West London Property

 Where to invest in west London: Your summary

-Looking to invest in west London property?
+Looking for property in west London?
 Regeneration zones, new job opportunities, improved transport connections to the rest of the Capital, and increasing house prices are raising this area’s profile among investors, buyers and renters.

 Vauxhall offers a riverside location at the centre of London’s largest regeneration zone.
 The Houses of Parliament are just a short walk away, across Westminster Bridge.
 While a new bridge, expected to join Pimlico and Nine Elms, will offer even better access to the north shore of the Thames.